 - 866. Mrwebi explained that this was a long story.
 He had been assessed on his performance in April 2004 and scored 67% which was unsatisfactory.
-He accepted the score, however. - According to Mrwebi, the DSO had confidential funds, like the SSA (C-funds), used to pay informants. - Were instructed to effect these payments before the end of the financial year in March 2004.
+He accepted the score, however. - 867.
+According to Mrwebi, the DSO had confidential funds, like the SSA (C-funds), used to pay informants. - 868.
+His office was directed to pay informants who had not been paid for their services.
+They were instructed to effect these payments before the end of the financial year in March 2004.
 Further, the NPA head office indicated that there was a particular informant by the name of Patel who needed to be paid.
 In response to this instruction Mrwebi indicated that he only was aware of one informant who did not get paid.
 That informant according to him was committing the crimes that he was reporting and was afterwards convicted and imprisoned for those crimes and the NPA was not going to pay him.
 He stated that he did not have knowledge of another (or other) informant(s) that needed to be paid. - Mrwebi stated that he was then instructed to prepare a document.
 In the process of his investigations he discovered that a person who did not have anything to do with the investigation had been paid.
 This implicated people at the head office in irregularities relating to informants and the fund.
 He asserts that his troubles at the NPA began when he filed a report alerting the NDPP of his findings about the irregularities.
 It was then, according to him, that he was suddenly accused of non-performance and became a target of "all sorts of victimisation".
 He alleges that there were instructions given that he was going to be removed from his office for poor management.
 He claims that the allegations came from his direct supervisor at the time and from the then acting NDPP but that no disciplinary processes were instituted against him for poor work performance.